-Twinning With Historic Tax Credits, Allocating COD Income to Partners, Using EB-5 Funds and More
+Twinning With Historic Tax Credits and Qualified Opportunity Zones, Allocating COD Income to Partners

 This CLE webinar will provide counsel with an overview of the New Market Tax Credit (NMTC) program and IRS regulations and guidance.
-The panel will discuss best practices for structuring NMTC deals, twinning with historic tax credits (HTCs) and other tax credit programs, allocating COD income among partners, and using EB-5 funds in the NMTC structure.
+The panel will discuss best practices for structuring NMTC deals, twinning with historic tax credits (HTCs) and Qualified Opportunity Zones, and allocating COD income among partners.

 - Structuring an NMTC deal

 - Historic tax credit safe harbor

 - Twinning of NMTCs with HTCs, QOZs and other tax benefits

 - Drafting operating agreements to cover the allocation of COD income among partners

 - Restructurings/workouts during the seven-year compliance period; recapture risk